chanzuckerberg/cellxgene-census/docs/cellxgene_census_docsite_installation.md

 pip install -U cellxgene-census
 ```

+If installing in a Databricks notebook environment, use `%pip install`.
+Do not use `%sh pip install`.
+See the [FAQ](cellxgene_census_docsite_FAQ.md#why-do-i-get-an-error-when-running-import-cellxgene-census-on-databricks).

 ## R

 The R package will be soon deposited into R-Universe.
 In the meantime you can directly install from github using the [devtools](https://devtools.r-lib.org/) R package.